 Across the globe it is becoming clear that nations are failing at creating peaceful solutions to international challenges.
-More bombing does not create more peace and understanding, but communication does.
-We are at a cross-roads in history where it has become apparent that the “old” ways of doing things are no longer working in our modern world.
-The internet allows us to communicate peer-to-peer rather than the traditional top-down model which allows for cooperation in ways that we have never experienced before.
+More bombing does not create more peace or more understanding, but communication does.
+We are at a cross-roads in history and social media has given us an enormous tool to communicate.
+Peer-to-peer (person to person) rather than the traditional top-down media model allows for cooperation towards peace and sustainability in ways that we have never experienced before.
 This emerging, collectively-driven model is imperative for a peaceful, sustainable future and every one of us has a part to play in this process.

-In January 2015, CODEPINK protesters spoke out during Senate Armed Services Committee attempting a citizens arrest of Henry Kissenger.
-The publicity stunt drew a lot of international press and attention to a need for change in the way that America (an imperial super powers) conduct foreign policy.
+Old School Activists Trailblaze with New Mediums: Groups like CODEPINK are taking the media into their own hands by doing things like attempting a citizen’s arrest of Henry Kissenger at the Senate Armed Services Committee.
+The publicity stunt drew a lot of international press and attention to America (an imperial super powers) foreign policy.
 CODEPINK National Coordinator Alli McCracken (26 years old) stated:

 We need to stop rehashing these tired old war criminals and come up with a new foreign policy based on diplomacy and compassion –– two things Kissinger knows nothing about.

 In stark contrast, before the same Senate Armed Services Committee Former Secretary of State George Shultz stated that people, not solely leaders need to be talking to each other.
 He highlighted the need for non-military solutions and praised the United Religions Initiative in testimony before the United States Congress.
 You can see the video and learn more at this link.